JKorf/FTX.Net/README.md

 Yes.
 Switch by changing the BaseAddress in the client options.

 ## Release notes
+* Version 0.1.10 - 17 Jan 2022
+    * Fixed deserialization of UserTrade model when OrderId/TradeId is null

 * Version 0.1.9 - 06 Dec 2021
     * Added SubscribeToSymbolsUpdatesAsync websocket subscription